About newborn baby behaviour

 - Try putting in some imaginary earplugs.
 Let the sound of the crying pass through you, and remind yourself that everything is OK.
 You’re doing all you can to help your baby.

 - Take your baby for a walk in the pram or a sling.
 Movement can sometimes be soothing.

 - Try playing ‘white noise’ like a fan or the radio tuned to the static between stations.
 This can help to settle your baby.

 - See our illustrated, step-by-step guide to soothing a crying baby.

 Colic is when babies cry for no obvious reason and are almost impossible to settle.
 If you think your baby has colic, it’s a good idea to get a check-up with your GP or paediatrician to rule out medical causes for crying.

 When to seek help for newborn behaviour

 All children have the right to be safe and protected.
-But parenting can be hard work.
 Seek help if you feel that you can’t cope or you might hurt your child.